Unpicking Locks

 I was reminded of my strong feelings about loo-locks this morning when listening to a large retailer talking about his anti-shoplifting precautions, “it’s just a fact of modern retail, sadly” he said.

 It is.
 And sadly.
 But why?
 And why Waitrose, Southernhay House and the retailer of branded sportswear with margin fatigue on the radio?
 Shoplifting has been around for ages - so why has it suddenly exploded?
 I’m not talking nicking out of desperation, which I am not condoning, obvs.
 Shoplifting has morphed into a secondary financial market of its own; goods are sold on via market stores, special commissions and facebook groups.
 There’s a hustle to be made where repercussions are remote and the crime doesn’t ‘hurt’ anyone.
+Only this week, a Police Commissioner said it was "not worth prosecuting" shoplifters, because of the chaotic backlog of the court systems.
+No repercussions, a ready market and no visible victim - why not?

 There’s a mood in 2025, which means that a business which appears to be functioning at a premium level is fair game and can take the hit.

 Which it can’t: and don’t take out your tiny violin for me at this point.
 Running a functioning premium business is really, really hard work, and more than it ever has been.
 It’s maintaining the gloss with full-time commitment from the owner/CEO often with a new or greater degree of hands-on involvement.
-It’s constant dedication and drive from every member of staff.
+It’s constant dedication and drive from every single member of staff.
 It’s trying to keep prices stable in the face of spiralling costs—utilities, suppliers, insurance, regulations.
-You know the list because you’re doing it too: we’re just the same.
+You know the list because you’re probably doing it too: we’re just the same.

 It’s also doing it with a smile on your face, because - hey - hospitality!